CONTAINER VEGETABLE GARDENING

 FEW CONTAINER GARDENING TIPS

-Potatoes need large containers, carrots need deep-rooted ones, cucumbers, tomatoes will go well with any wide-mouthed containers.
+Potatoes need large containers, carrots need deep-rooted ones, and cucumbers and tomatoes will go well with any wide-mouthed containers.

-Choose containers with good drainage, else you can drill holes yourself too in the containers.
+Choose containers with good drainage, or else you can drill holes yourself too in the containers.

 Growing vegetables is like actually farming so very good water drainage is required.

-You cannot grow vegetables in partial shade or on a window sill like indoor herb gardens which propagates in partial shades too.
+You cannot grow vegetables in partial shade or on a window sill like indoor herb gardens which propagate in partial shades too.